blangel/ply/docs/Logging.md

      $ ply test -Pply.log.levels=warn,info

-Now the next execution will revert to the existing defaults of just `error` and `warn`.
+Since we used the ad-hoc directive, the next execution will revert to the existing log levels of just `error` and `warn`.